Haworthia fasciata (haw-WORTH-ee-uh fass-ee-AY-tuh) now named Haworthiopsis fasciata is a succulent plant, native to South Africa shrub lands.

 More in our article –> How To Water Succulents

 Zebra fasciata grows best in a cactus potting mix that drains well.

-A mixture of equal parts potting soil, sand, and perlite is also a viable alternative.
+A mixture of equal part perlite, potting soil, and sand is also a viable alternative.

 When plants outgrow their pot, transplant during the spring season.

 It is advisable to move the succulent Haworthia to only a slightly bigger pot.